 - 1 lb ground chicken See Note 1

-- 1 tbsp chili paste See Note 2
+- 1 tablespoon chili paste See Note 2

-- 1 tbsp Chinese Shaoxing rice wine See Note 3
+- 1 tablespoon Chinese Shaoxing rice wine See Note 3

 - ½ cup Panko breadcrumbs